faisalrabbani/hdp1_3_ansible/README.md

-HDP 1.3 install with Ansilble
+HDP 1.3 install with Ansible
 ==============
 Copy the ansible_hosts file to a different file and open it.

 	#cp ansible_hosts ansible_hosts_clusterN
 	#vi ansible_hosts_cluterN

 Do not change the values which are enclosed in “[ ]”.
 You need to change the names of the server.
 More specifically you need to change the lines which are after:
 -	[namenode]
 -	[secondary_namenode]